Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Volcano plot and its basic use

-The single filtering criterion, after removing the double criterion selected genes, corresponds to rectangular regions along the two axes (Fig.\ref{fig4}).
-These are often the genes not selected for reasonable arguments: (i) genes with large fold change but nevertheless insignificant test result may be caused a few outliers with very large values in one group. (ii) genes with good test result (large $t$'s and small $t$-test $p$-values) but low fold change could be false signal due to low variance, which can be caused by batch effect \citep{leek}, or low expression level (to be discussed later).
+These genes in the shaded area are often not selected for good reasons: (i) genes with large fold-change but nevertheless insignificant test result may be caused by a few outliers with very large values in one group. (ii) genes with significant test result (large $t$'s and small $t$-test $p$-values) but low fold change could be false signal due to low variance, which can be caused by batch effect \citep{leek10}, or low expression level (to be discussed later).
+A volcano plot allows us to pick some genes from the shaded regions in Fig.\ref{fig4} for further examination.

-The goal of using double filtering criterion is to obtain a more robust result.
-The cost we pay is that some real differentially expressed genes might be missed.
-Volcano plot allows us to pick some genes from the single filtering region for further examination.
-Fig.\ref{fig5} shows two examples of genes selected by single filtering criterion.

-Fig.\ref{fig5}(A) is gene selected by $t$-test $p$-value only ($p= 7.7 \times 10^{-17}$) while FC is lower than 2 (FC=1.379).
+To understand better the difference between the two single-gene filtering criteria (horizontal and vertical lines in Fig.\ref{fig4}), we show two examples of genes selected by the two single filtering criteria in Fig.\ref{fig5}.
+Fig.\ref{fig5}(A) is a gene selected by $t$-test $p$-value only ($p= 7.7 \times 10^{-17}$) while FC is lower than 2 (FC=1.379).
 If the true variance is indeed low and we estimated it correctly from 17 control samples, then we trust that this gene is significantly differentially expressed.

-Fig.\ref{fig5}(B) is selected by FC only (FC=2.66) whereas the $p$-value is only $3 \times 10^{-3}$.
+On the other hand, The gene in Fig.\ref{fig5}(B) is selected by FC only (FC=2.66) whereas the $p$-value is only $3 \times 10^{-3}$.
 This gene can still be a significantly differential-expression if the large variance in the case group is due to something else, e.g. sub-disease types.
-Statistical analysis alone should not be the only foundation for selecting potentially relevant genes, and volcano plot is a way to pick those genes which otherwise might be missed.
+Statistical test alone should not be the only foundation for selecting potentially relevant genes, and volcano plot is a way to pick genes that may not lead to the smallest $p$-values.

+Interactively selecting genes in a volcano plot can be done in the statistical package {\sl R} ({\sl http://www.r-project.org/}).
+The {\sl R} function for this purpose is {\sl identify}, which identifies the closest point in a scatter plot to the position clicked by the mouse button.
+Then information about that point can be printed on screen or in an {\sl R} session window.
+Because volcano plot is usually crowded already, one would prefer to avoid printing long character strings to the screen -- a gene name should be often appropriate (human gene names are standardized by HUGO gene nomenclature committee: {\sl http://www.genenames.org/}).
+An illustrative {\sl R} script for using {\sl identify} is included in Fig.\ref{Rscript1}.

+Volcano plot does not show the average expression level of a gene, thought this information can be added using colors (X Hua, X Yan, S Yancopoulos, Y Yang, W Li, ``STRAT-VOL: stratified volcano plot for microarray expression analysis", unpublished draft).
+Nevertheless, the relative magnitude of standard deviation of a gene is provided by the volcano plot, as it is proportional to the tangent of the angle between the point-to-origin line and the $y$-axis (see Section 5 for more details).